The Honest AI Brief For Ambitious Early Career Lawyers

 I have been thinking about this a lot lately.

-Three pieces I have read recently crystallised something for me.
-Together, they form a picture that I think matters for anyone early in their legal career.
+Four things I have read or listened to recently crystallised something for me.
+Together, they form a picture I think matters for anyone early in their legal career.

-Gary Vee says that you are early and he means it.
+Gary Vee says you are early, and he means it.

 Gary Vaynerchuk has been banging the AI drum hard and his recent newsletter piece on how AI is changing the workforce is characteristically direct.
 His argument is not subtle: technology does not care about your opinions, it just keeps moving.
 The people who operate with a yes or a maybe mentality will win.
 The people who stay in a world of no will be left behind.

-He also says something I know in my bones to be true: that what employers will actually be hiring for in the world coming is humanity.
-Not skills in the traditional sense, because skill is a commodity and it is about to become an even bigger one with AI.
+He also says something I know in my bones to be true: that what employers will actually be hiring for is humanity.
+Not skills in the traditional sense, because skill is a commodity and it is about to become an even bigger one.
 What is not a commodity is emotional intelligence.
 How you handle feedback.
 How you navigate adversity.
 How you actually engage with people.
 As the world becomes more AI-saturated, the most human will win.

 That does not go away.
 It becomes more valuable.